KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Autocomplete-Article.md

 You can configure the ``Keyboard/State/autocompleteContext``, override the ``KeyboardInputViewController``'s autocomplete properties and functions, and replace the ``Keyboard/Services/autocompleteService`` with a custom service, to customize the autocomplete behavior.

 The ``KeyboardView`` automatically adds an autocomplete ``Autocomplete/Toolbar`` to list ``AutocompleteContext/suggestions`` and provide extra top space for callouts.

+### ...enable emoji autocomplete

+KeyboardKit Pro unlocks a ``Emoji/ColonSearch`` engine that makes it possible to search for emojis by starting the current word with a `:`.
+This engine is automatically used by the ``Autocomplete/LocalAutocompleteService`` service, when ``AutocompleteSettings/isEmojiColonSearchEnabled`` is turned on.

+The autocomplete ``Autocomplete/Toolbar`` will automatically display the emoji suggestions that are returned by the service's ``Autocomplete/ServiceResult``.
+You can implement these parts yourself, if you don't use KeyboardKit Pro.